wait-what/waitwhat.sh/content/blog/tor_hidden_service_docker.md

 version: "3"

 services:
-  web: # Imagine this is the service you're already running
+  # Imagine this is the service you're already running
+  web:
     image: androw/uhttpd
     volumes:
       - ./www:/www
+    # if you only wish it to be accessible via tor, this is optional
     ports:
       - 80:80